-We have license agreements that require us to make milestone payments upon the successful achievement of milestones, including clinical milestones.
-Our license agreements also require us to pay certain royalties to our licensors if we succeed in fully commercializing products under these license agreements.
-All of these potential future payments are cancelable as of September 30, 2006.
-Our formulation agreement with Durect obligates us to make certain milestone payments upon achieving clinical milestones and regulatory milestones.
-King is obligated to reimburse us for costs, including milestones, we incur under our agreement with Durect, pursuant to our collaboration with King.
+We have license agreements that require us to make payments upon the successful achievement of milestones, including clinical milestones.
+Our license agreements also require us to pay certain royalties to our licensors if we succeed in fully commercializing products under these license

-We have an accumulated deficit of approximately \$130.8 million as of September 30, 2006.
-While our cash requirements to fund our operations were lower in the nine months of 2006 than the nine months of 2005 due to the obligation of King under the strategic alliance to reimburse us for certain expenses, we expect our cash requirements to be significant in the future.
+We have an accumulated deficit of \$124.6 million.
+We expect our cash requirements to be significant in the future.
 The amount and timing of our future cash requirements will depend on regulatory and market acceptance of our drug candidates and the resources we devote to researching and developing, formulating, manufacturing, commercializing and supporting our products.
 We believe that our current resources should be sufficient to fund our operations for at least the next twelve months.
-We may, however, seek additional future funding through public or private financing within this timeframe, if such funding is available on terms acceptable to us.
+We may seek additional future funding through public or private financing within this timeframe, if such funding is available and on terms acceptable to us.